Christian Bassila

 Christian Armel Bassila (born 5 October 1977) is a French former professional footballer who played as a defensive midfielder or centre-back.
-He is the director of INF Clairefontaine's youth sector.
+He is the director of INF Clairefontaine.

 Club career

 Born in Paris, Basilla started his career with the reigning Ligue 1 champions Lyon in the 1996–97 season, before joining Rennes.
 Bassila rarely featured in the Rennes first team and was sent on a season-long loan to West Ham United in August 2000.
 However, he failed to cement a first-team place at the East London side either and the following season he joined Strasbourg on another season-long loan.
 After enjoying regular first-team action there he signed permanently and spent the next three seasons there.
 He was on the bench when Strasbourg won the 2005 Coupe de la Ligue Final.

 Bassila signed a two-year contract with newly promoted Premier League side Sunderland in the last week of the 2005 summer transfer window.
 After injuries caused him to fail to establish himself in a struggling Sunderland team that was eventually relegated, at the start of the 2006 season he activated a clause in his contract which allowed him to move to another club without a transfer fee being paid to Sunderland, and transferred to Greek side Athlitiki Enosi Larissa F.C.
 There he enjoyed more first-team football in a dynamic defensive role in the midfield.

 Bassila later transferred to Energie Cottbus and French Ligue 2 club Guingamp.
 Whilst at Guingamp, then in Ligue 2, Bassila captained his team in the 2009 Coupe de France Final in which they beat Rennes.